Supranta/DPS_mass_mapping/denoising_diffusion_pytorch/DPS_WL.md

         datafile: ./data/columbia_lensing/data.h5    # Data containing noisy shear data
         neff: 7.5                                    # Effective number density in arcmin^{-2}
         sigma_e: 0.26                                # Shape noise

-diffusion:
-        trained_model_name: 32                       # The trained model to use for diffusion sampling
-        savedir: diffusion_samples                   # where to save the diffusion outputs
-        prior_batch_size: 16                         # Batch size while sampling the prior with the diffusion model
 ```
 ### Sampling diffusion maps
 - We can then sample maps from the diffusion model using the [`sample.py`](https://github.com/Supranta/DPS_mass_mapping/blob/main/denoising_diffusion_pytorch/sample.py) script